 Dr Berman Marilyn Pelvic Exerciser – Let’s forget about the supposed “orgasm balls” (ugh).
 I picked this because it’s a hard acrylic resin.
 It’s solid and slippery like glass, but unlike the affordable, slender glass items that are maybe not made in the best way for glass, resin won’t require such babying and care.
 It’s 1.25″ wide and slightly tapered.
 Under $30 at Shevibe.
 This is one of the few here that is not anal safe.

 Blush Ruse Hypnotize – At 6.5″ long and 1.3″ wide it’s heavily versatile.
 The suction cup base will work in many harnesses.
 The raised veins will add texture; if you don’t want that texture you can try the Ruse Juicy which is the same size and price, but more smooth.
 Both are very affordable at under-$25 at Shevibe.
-Even though I’m not fond of Blush, and they do make many porous products, in my experience if they are saying it is silicone, then it is.
+I haven’t tried these but have been assured by Ducky Doolittle, person-extraordinaire whom I trust completely, that these are silicone through and through, no foam cores or anything.

 Blush Real Nude Ergo Mini – The Real Nude line is Blush’s dual-density silicone.
 The Ergo Mini is 5″ long and 1.3″ wide, with a matte satin finish.
 It also has a suction-cup base, because Blush seems to be realizing that if they maximize the versatility of a dildo, it’ll sell well.
 The base is also harness-compatible.
-At $30 for a dual-density suction-cup base silicone dildo, I’m willing to overlook my distaste for Blush in order to recommend this.
+At $30 for a dual-density suction-cup base silicone dildo, I’m thrilled to see these on the market.
 Also consider the larger Real Nude Helio which is 1.5″ wide and still under $40.